-- The Covid-19 crisis may have an impact on the size of budgets available for transformational projects, with possible reductions in consultancy costs, new hiring of required skills, and investment in IT.
+- The pandemic may have an impact on the size of budgets available for transformational projects, with possible reductions in consultancy costs, new hiring of required skills, and investment in IT.
 This may result in a downsizing of the ambitions, such as moving from a transformational plan to a reduced compliance exercise, with implications on the robustness of the process and IT solutions adopted. - 530 Covid-19 has had a significant impact in how entities do business and how staff work together with lockdowns and social distancing changing the corporate landscape.
-Obviously, this has meant significant changes to how people and teams work together and may have increased the workload given the consequences of the crisis. - Furthermore, during a complex exercise such as the implementation of IFRS 17 and IFRS 9 these changes may have specific implications on resources both internal and external as well as co-operation between various experts such as actuaries, accountants, and IT specialists.
+Obviously, this has meant significant changes to how people and teams work together and may have increased the workload given the consequences of the crisis. - Furthermore, during a complex exercise such as the implementation of IFRS 17 and IFRS 9 these changes may have specific implications on resources both internal and external as well as co-operation between various external experts such as actuaries, accountants, and IT specialists.
+EFRAG has been informed that the pandemic has had an impact on the timeliness of solutions from third-parties. - 532 However, there were no requests for delays to the effective date of IFRS 17 and even those indicating lags to their planned position indicated that this is expected to be resolved in a time manner.

 Covid-19 crisis may have a negative impact on the implementation projects dedicated to IFRS 17 transition and has had significant impacts in how entities do business and how staff work together.
 EFRAG notes that insurance companies have adapted seemingly well to the new situation that has been in place for more than six months now.
-EFRAG is unaware of any specific concerns relating to the transition to IFRS 17.
+Commenters indicated that they do not want the transition to IFRS 17 to be delayed.
 Furthermore, EFRAG notes that it may be very difficult to disentangle the financial impact of Covid-19 from other consequences of the pandemic.